Insurance Verification

 1. Insurance Verification Checklist

-• Insurance ID and group number
+• Insurance ID and Group Number

-• Effective date of the policy
+• Effective and End Dates of the Policy

 • Whether your practice participates with the plan

-• Limitations of the policy, including exclusions or documentation requirements for bills
+• Exclusions or documentation requirements for claims

 2. Get a Copy of the Patient's Insurance Card